BasPieren/web-app-from-scratch-18-19/README.md

 - [ ] .

 ## Description 📝
 During this course I created a web app from scratch, so without any frameworks or libraries, using HTML, CSS and Javascript.
 The data I use comes from the [Star Wars API](#api-).
-For now it only displays data from the API which is fetched using a `promise`.
+For now it only displays data from the API which is fetched using a `Promise`.

 ## Installing 🔍
 To install this application enter the following into your terminal: